 Google Nest Hub Overview: Energy saving in the smart home?

 The Google Nest Hub and Google Nest Hub Max are smart display dashboards that allow you to watch videos, listen to your favourite tunes and control your smart devices.
 They can also help you reduce your energy use and save money in the process.
-Read on to see if you’re ready to join the smart home revolution.
+Read on and decide whether you’re ready to join the smart home revolution.

 How can the Google Nest Hub save me money?

-These days, more and more customers are waking up to the fact that with just a few minor adjustments to their habits, they can save a lot on their energy bills.
-Small investments in smart home technology could end up paying for themselves over the course of just a couple of years.
-Many energy companies even offer their own apps that allow you to see your weekly energy usage, right on the Google Nest Hub screen.
+With more and more customers waking up to the fact that with just a few minor adjustments to their habits, they can save a lot on their energy bills, small investments in energy-saving smart home technology could end up paying for themselves over the course of just a couple of years.
+Many energy suppliers even offer their own apps that allow you to see your weekly energy usage, right on the your mobile phone screen.

 Install a smart thermostat

-With Honeywell’s latest offerings, users can adjust the temperature through voice control and enable flexible scheduling, so that the thermostat automatically turns the heating up or down depending on the time of day.
+With Honeywell’s latest offerings, users can adjust the temperature through voice control and enable flexible scheduling based on habits, so that the thermostat automatically turns the heating up or down depending on the time of day.
 Another bonus is that if it is connected to your smartphone, it will switch to Eco Mode if it detects you are away from home by monitoring your phone’s geolocation.

 You can see how much energy you’re using to heat your home every day and learn from how to cut down with Google’s own Nest Learning Thermostat.
 During the first couple of weeks after being set up, it will get to learn your schedule and energy use patterns.
 A leaf icon will show up on the display when you are saving energy compared to your usual habits.
 As a Google product, all Nest thermostats integrate nicely with the Nest Hub and Nest Hub Max.